Thursday, November 29, 2007

 Bottom line, all the 306 acres should be a destination park as the citizen groups have advocated.

-Neighborhood Exchange at 8am, I'll just repeat my answer to one of the questions about it on a candidate questionnaire:
+Since I'm due back at the Neighborhood Exchange at 8am, I'll just repeat my answer to one of the questions about it on a candidate questionnaire:

 3. How much money do you think the city should be willing to invest to buy and develop the Dorothea Dix campus?